College of Education, Health, and Human Sciences

 Dr Frank Fincham

 Dr Frank Fincham is an Eminent Scholar and Director of the Florida State University Family Institute who received his doctoral degree in psychology from Oxford University, England.
 His research focuses on cognitive processes relating to conflict in marital relationships and forgiveness as a relationship repair process.
 He has developed a bi-dimensional model of relationship quality along with a brief measure for its assessment.
-Current work also includes study of mindfulness and prayer in romantic relationships as well cardiovascular functioning and hemodynamics.

 Dr. Michael Delp